DPhil in Information, Communication and the Social Sciences

 Resources

-In addition to the formal requirements of the DPhil thesis, all OII doctoral students receive regular training in the key professional skills necessary to support their research and future employment.
-These range from classes on specific tools or skills such as programming in Python or using content analysis software, to professional development training such as presentation skills, academic writing and navigating the process of peer review.
+In addition to the formal requirements of the DPhil thesis, all OII doctoral students have access to regular training in the key professional skills necessary to support their research and future employment.
+These range from classes on advanced research methods as part of the OII’s option course offerings to professional development training (provided both by the department and the University) such as presentation skills, academic writing and navigating the process of peer review.

-You will attend a weekly seminar (normally convened by the DPhil Programme Director) in which you will present your own work for critique, and critique the work of your peers.
+You will attend a weekly seminar in which you will present your own work for critique, and critique the work of your peers.
 The OII also provides opportunities for DPhil students to gain teaching experience through mentored assistantship roles in some of its core MSc courses.

-The department's busy calendar of seminars and events brings many of the most important people in Internet research, innovation and policy to the OII, allowing students to engage with cutting-edge scholarship and debates around the Internet.
+The department's busy calendar of seminars and events brings many of the most important people in internet research, innovation and policy to the OII, allowing students to engage with cutting-edge scholarship and debates around the internet and digital technologies.

 OII students also take full advantage of the substantial resources available at the University of Oxford, including world-leading research facilities and libraries, and a buzzing student scene.
 The departmental library provides students access to a range of resources.
 Additionally, the Social Sciences Library provides valuable additional resources of which many students choose to take advantage of.